vulpesdevo/Projects-Studies/README.md

 ## Clone my repo

-For most projects, you can clone the repository and follow the installation instructions provided in each project's directory.
-Here is a general guide on how to get started:
+For most projects, you can clone the repository

 **Clone the repository:**
    ```bash